 Here are two methods of initialization of an element during declaration.
 Here, the second method is preferred because the second method is more readable and understandable so that you can clearly visualize that multi_dim 2D arrays comprise four rows and three columns.

 Accessing two-dimensional arrays can be done using row index value and column index value.

 Suppose, in this example, you want to access element 80.

 Printing elements of a two-dimensional array can be done using two for loops.

 Next, you will need to learn about more types of data structure like a linked list, stack, queue, tree, and graph, and many more.

-If you are perhaps looking to learn further about data structures and gain a comprehensive understanding of data engineering, Simplilearn’s Post-Graduate Program in Data Engineering will be a great fit for you.
-Delivered by Simplilearn in partnership with Purdue University & in collaboration with IBM, this world-class bootcamp offers you the right skills and applied training you need to become a job-ready data engineering expert today.
+If you are perhaps looking to learn further about data structures and gain a comprehensive understanding of data engineering, Simplilearn’s Post Graduate Program in Full Stack Web Development will be a great fit for you.
+This world-class bootcamp offers you the right skills and applied training you need to become a job-ready data engineering expert today.
 Take a look, this can prove to be the game changer for your career.